Is ModCloth ethical?

 Screen printed blouses, dresses, skirts, and more in stunning floral and natural motifs.

-Fun, fashion forward clothing produced in NYC at accessible price points in a full range of sizes.
+Fun, fashion forward, size-inclusive clothing produced in NYC at accessible price points.

 Vintage & Upcycled